 Many dog breeds are more happy and healthy when they’re able to go outside and stay active throughout the day.
-However, this can obviously be a problem for those of us who have 9-to-5 jobs or other commitments during the day.
+However, this can obviously be a problem for those with schedules that require long hours away from home.

-Hire a neighbor or friend to take your dog on walks or runs every day while you’re gone.
+Hire a neighbor or friend to take your dog on walks or runs every day while you’re gone or considering signing them up for a daycare service.
 If given enough activity every day, even high-energy dogs can stay happy in a smaller place.

 Most dogs love hanging out with other dogs because it gives them the opportunity to interact and play in ways they can’t with humans.
 Find other dog owners in your apartment building or neighborhood who would like to take walks with you or even just come over for a puppy play date.